MicrosoftDocs/ATADocs/ATPDocs/other-alerts.md

 **Description**:

-[!INCLUDE [Product short](includes/product-short.md)] learns the entity behavior for users VPN connections over a sliding period of one month.
+Defender for Identity learns the entity behavior for users VPN connections over a sliding period of one month.

 The VPN-behavior model is based on the machines users log in to and the locations the users connect from.